How the co-Creative Directors of 'Dishonored' went from Origin to Bethesda.

-Bill Clinton is the President of the United States.
+Bill Clinton is the president of the United States.
 A bomb explodes in a parking garage at the World Trade Center.
-Intel introduces the new Pentium processors.
+Intel introduces its new Pentium processors.
 Computer scientists at CERN invent the World Wide Web.

 Jurassic Park is in theaters.
 Nirvana is on the radio.

 Meanwhile, a company called Origin Systems is publishing a game made by Looking Glass Studios, called System Shock.
 Like Doom, it will change the way games are made forever, but in a different way and for different reasons.

 Where Doom is brash, bold, massively popular and a harbinger of the blockbuster multiplayer games to come, System Shock is introspective, narratively rich and technologically innovative.
 Aggressively single-player.
 It will spawn a lineage of direct and spiritual sequels that are still revered among gamers today, and will inspire game makers for decades to come.